 CCDOps is software used to control the camera and create/save CCD frames.
 You will be using a small fraction of its capabilities.
-Typical commands will be: to set the temperature (cooling) of the CCD, focus, grab images (set the exposure time and perhaps take a dark frame), examine images (histogram, crosshair), save images (in both .SBIG and .fit formats), and reduce images by dark-subtracting, flat-fielding or averaging.
+Typical commands will be: to set the temperature (cooling) of the CCD, focus, grab images (set the exposure time and perhaps take a dark frame), examine images (histogram, crosshair), save images (in .fit and other formats), and reduce images by dark-subtracting, flat-fielding or averaging.